Not-just-Sunday Activities

 COLAB Theatre, 22 Southwark Bridge Road, London SE1 9HB

-You may be wondering what happens to your ticket fee.
-None of it goes to our host, thanks to his amazing generosity; the performers don’t want a cut either.
-Every penny will go to Sunday Assembly London, at a time when we really need it to ensure we have a future.
-So while you’re laughing to keep our lights on, you’ll be upholding our other tenet: Help Often.
-And we’ll be so grateful to you.
+What happened to the ticket fees.
+None of it went to our host, thanks to his amazing generosity; the performers didn’t want a cut either.
+Every penny went to Sunday Assembly London, at a time when we really need it to ensure we have a future.

 7:30 pm, April 3 2025